dragonflyoss/Dragonfly/FAQ.md

 # Frequently Asked Questions (FAQ)

-FAQ contains the frequently asked questions about two aspects:
+FAQ contains some frequently asked questions about two aspects:

 - First, user-facing functionalities.
 - Second, underlying concept and thoery.

-Techinical question will not be included in FAQ.
+Techinical questiones will not be included in FAQ.

 ## What is Dragonfly